AngleProtocol/bridge-framework/README.md

 ### Tests

-Contracts in this repo rely on Hardhat tests.
+Contracts in this repo are tested with Hardhat.
 You can run tests as follows:

 ```bash
 yarn hardhat:test ./test/hardhat/bridgeERC20/tokenSideChainMultiBridge.test.ts